 Little touches like this make your rivals feel like real people and it’s helped by them having their own approach to racing.
 Some rashers are naturally faster, some more erratic, and some aren’t shy about fighting back if provoked.
 Throw in the post race vignettes of bikers drinking at the tavern or relaxing near the swimming pool after a hard day of racing, and it feels all the better for it.

 Rounding out the presentation is a hotseat mode for two players.
-Whilst alternating goes like this is unrealistic due to the considerable length of the later races, its inclusion does show how important the prospect of 2-player was to the original development team, only the real deal of simultaneous play couldn’t be squeezed onto the cartridge (yet).
+Whilst alternating goes like this is unrealistic due to the considerable length of the later races, its inclusion does show how important 2-player was to the original development team, only the real deal of simultaneous play couldn’t be squeezed onto the cartridge (yet).

 As good as Road Rash is, the biggest barrier to enjoying it is the difficulty.
 Reflecting on it now after having played this for nearly thirty years, Road Rash is a low-key consideration for one of the most consistently hard video games in existence.